 Income tax benefit (expense).
-We recognized income tax expense of \$3 million and \$13 million for the years ended December 31, 2016 and 2014 and income tax benefit of \$210 million for the year ended December 31, 2015.
-The income tax benefit in 2015 was primarily due to the deemed liquidation of Charter Holdco solely for federal and state income tax purposes offset by income tax expense recognized primarily through increases in deferred tax liabilities.
-Income tax expense was recognized in 2016 and 2014 primarily through increases in deferred tax liabilities, as well as through current federal and state income tax expense.
+We recognized income tax benefits of \$2.9 billion and \$60 million for the years ended December 31, 2016 and 2015, respectively, and income tax expense of \$236 million for the year ended December 31, 2014.
+Certain of the deferred tax liabilities that were assumed in connection with the closing of the TWC Transaction will reverse and provide a source of future taxable income, resulting in a reduction of approximately \$3.3 billion of Legacy Charter's preexisting valuation allowance associated with its deferred tax assets.
+Such release of Legacy Charter's valuation allowance was recognized directly to income tax benefit in the consolidated statements of operations for the year ended December 31, 2016.
+Income tax benefit for the year ended December 31, 2016 was also impacted by a change in a state tax law that resulted in approximately \$65 million of tax benefit.
 The tax provision in future periods will vary based on current and future temporary differences, as well as future operating results.
-For more information, see Note 16 to the accompanying consolidated financial statements contained in "Part II.
+For more information, see Note 17 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
-Financial Statements and Supplementary Data"
+Financial Statements and Supplementary Data."